The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Back open.

-Belt: Double white leather-like fabric with white fringes.
+Double layer white leather-like fabric with white fringes.
 The fringes

-are thicker than those on the Classic Jem doll.
+are much thicker than those on the Classic Jem doll.
 Hook-and-eye closure in the back.

 Back.

-Shoes: Aquablue pumps with white insoles and beige outsoles.
+Aquablue high heel pumps with white insoles and beige outsoles.

 Back.

-Silver pole, adjustable in height, inner part is metal while outer part is chromed plastic.
+Silver-colored pole, adjustable in height, inner part is metal, outer part is chromed plastic with a plastic

-2 alternative black plastic pieces to put on top of the pole to hold the doll, saddle support or underarmsupport.
+2 black plastic pieces, underarm support and saddle support, to put on top of the pole one at the time, to hold the doll.

 Music industry magazine: Cardboard, empty white on inside.